Hamagistral/OnlineRetail-DataEng/README.md

 To set up GCP, please follow the steps below:

 1. If you don't have a GCP account, please create a free trial.
-2. Setup new project and write down your Project ID.
+2. Set up new project and write down your Project ID.
 3. Configure service account to get access to this project and download auth-keys (.json).
 Please check the service account has all the permissions below:
     - Viewer
     - Storage Admin